Jim Tobin (activist)

-James Tobin (October 23, 1945 – December 15, 2021) was an American economist and former teacher.
-He is the founder of Taxpayers United of America.
-Tobin died December 15, 2021, in Berwyn, Illinois.
+James Tobin (October 23, 1945 – December 15, 2021) was an American economist and educator who was the founder of Taxpayers United of America.
+He was also the father of Christina Tobin, the Chair of Free & Equal Elections Foundation.

 Early life

 Tobin was born in Chicago, Illinois.
 He earned a B.A. in economics with a minor in finance at St. Joseph College.
 After college, Tobin studied American history and earned an M.A. in international economics from Northern Illinois University in DeKalb.

 Career

 Tobin began his career at the Federal Reserve Bank of Chicago.
 He spent nine years as a Federal Reserve Bank Examiner, specializing in international finance.

 In 1976, Tobin founded Taxpayers United of America.
 He has appeared on radio and TV programs including ABC, CBS, FOX, WGN and NBC news programs.
 His tax cutting activities have been the subject of articles by newspapers including the Chicago Tribune, the New York Times, Washington Post, Newsweek, U.S. News & World Report, and the Chicago Sun Times.

 From 1979 to 1999, Tobin taught economics at Elmhurst College in Elmhurst, Illinois.